Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: The Story of Village Palampur

 Q5.
 Construct a table on the distribution of land among the 450 families of Palampur.

-Ans: The distribution of land among 450 families of Palampur is as follows:
+Ans: The distribution of land among the 450 families of Palampur is as follows:

 NCERT Solutions for Class 9 Economics Chapter 1 - The Story of Village Palampur

 Q6.
-Why are farm labourers in Palampur's wages less than the minimum wage?
+Why are the wages for farm labourers in Palampur less than the minimum wages?

-Ans: The wages for farm labourers in Palampur are less than the minimum wages because:
+Ans: The wages for farm labourers in Palampur are below the minimum wage due to several factors:

 Q7.
 In your region, talk to two labourers.
 Choose either farm labourers or labourers working at construction sites.
 What wages do they get?
 Are they paid in cash or kind?
 Do they get work regularly?
 Are they in debt?